Tetsurō Itodani: Titles and other championships

-Itodani has appeared in major title matches four times.
-He defeated Toshiyuki Moriuchi in 2014 to win the 27th Ryūō title for his only major title victory.
-He also won the 37th Shinjin-Ō in October 2006 for his only non-major-title tournament championship.
-Itodani actually started the 37th Shinjin-Ō tournament while still an apprentice professional 3-dan, but was promoted to professional 4-dan during the tournament.
+Itodani has appeared in major title matches five times and has won one title.
+He has won one non-major title tournament.

 Awards and honors

 Itodani was awarded the Japan Shogi Association Annual Shogi Awards for "Best New Player" and "Most Consecutive Games Won" in 2006 and "Excellent Player" in 2014.

 Year-end prize money and game fee ranking

 Itodani has finished in the "Top 10" of the JSA's year-end prize money/game fee rankings three times since turning professional: second in 2015 with JPY 55,310,000 in earnings, fourth in 2016 with JPY 35,430,000 in earnings and eighth in 2021 with JPY 18,760,000 in earnings.

 JSA director

 Itodani was elected an executive director of the at its 76th General Meeting in June 2025.

 Personal life

 Itodani lived with his family and attended junior and senior high schools in Hiroshima while a member of the JSA's apprentice school.
 A year after turning professional in 2006, he was accepted into Osaka University majoring in philosophy; so, he moved from Hiroshima to Minoh, Osaka to attend university.
 After completing his undergraduate studies in 2011, Itodani enrolled in the university's graduate school to continue his study of philosophy, particularly his research of the German philosopher Martin Heidegger.
 He received his Master of Arts in March 2017, which made him the first major-title winner to receive an advanced academic degree.